jon-deng/block-array/README.md

 <img src="docs/source/logo/blockarray_logo.svg" width="300">
 </h1><br>

-BlockArray is a package for working with arrays logically partitioned into blocks (or subarrays) in a nested format (also called block tensors or nested matrices, etc.).
+BlockArray is a package for working with arrays logically partitioned into blocks (or subarrays) in a nested format (also called nested arrays, nested matrices, block matrices, etc.).
 The main object is a `BlockArray` which can be created and indexed as shown:
 ```python
 from blockarray.blockarray import BlockArray
 from blockarray.linalg import mult_mat_vec